pi22by7/Code-Cartographer/README.md

 - **Quick Project Analysis**: Get a quick overview of your project's structure and file distribution
 - **Enhanced Debugging**: Comprehensive logging to help diagnose issues
 - **Manual Selection Mode**: Selectively choose files and directories to document with a hierarchical UI
+- **Token Counting**: Calculate and display token usage for LLM context windows
+- **Format & Type Selection**: Choose output format and documentation type directly in the UI

 ## Why Use Code Cartographer with LLMs